 In my final two semesters of Computer Engineering Technology/Computing Science, I led a team project to build an app for OttawaU's Italian Studies Department.
-We initially built a mobile app using React Native, but soon realized we needed a Learning Management System (LMS) web app to make it complete.
-The web platform became essential for letting administrators easily upload course materials, especially since one of our most exciting features was a custom interactive video player.
+We initially built a mobile app using React Native, but soon realized we needed a web-based Learning Management System (LMS) to make it complete.
+The web platform became essential for letting administrators easily upload course materials, especially since our top feature was a custom interactive video player.

 This was my capstone project, and it turned into an incredible learning experience that went far beyond just coding.